fdilke/bewl/README.md

 - Adapter that makes a dots-and-arrows topos look like a stars-and-quivers one
 - Implementation of FiniteSets using new DSL
 - Defined quantifiers in new DSL
+- Implemented the topos of actions for a monoid

 # Tech tasks done
 - cleaner memoization; optionally uses generics and lower bound types; works with structural types